CHURCHES SEEKING PASTORS

 • Presbytery examines and approves the pastor.

-The EPC Church Information Form (CIF) is a helpful resource for congregations to assessing themselves in preparation for seeking a pastor.
+The EPC Church Information Form (CIF) is a helpful resource for congregations to assess themselves in preparation for seeking a pastor.
 Some churches also use the CIF to introduce themselves to potential pastors prior to an interview.

 When a church loses a pastor, whether under positive or negative circumstances, it goes through a significant time of transition.
 The EPC encourages churches in transition to seek interim ministers to assist them through those times.
 For more information about EPC interim ministries, download the Guidelines for Interim Pastoral Ministry.